foss-for-synopsys-dwc-arc-processors/embarc_mli/doc/documents/mli_kernels/trans_softmax.rst

 If an axis is specified, then the softmax function is applied to each slice along the specific axis independently.

-This kernel outputs a tensor of the same shape and type as input.
-This kernel supports in-place computation: output and input can point to exactly the same memory (the same starting address and memory strides).
-If the starting address and memory stride of the input and output tensors are set in such a way that memory regions are overlapped, the behavior is undefined.

 This kernel uses a look-up table (LUTs) to perform data transformation.
 See :ref:`lut_prot` section and the pseudo-code sample for more details on LUT structure preparation.
 Use the following functions for the purpose: